aws-samples/aws-blockchain-node-runners/lib/base/README.md

 # Make sure you are in aws-blockchain-node-runners/lib/base
 npx cdk deploy base-single-node --json --outputs-file single-node-deploy.json
 ```
 A node connected to Sepolia network should start within an hour, while syncing nodes with Mainnet might take a while.
-Although you can force the node to use snapshots provided by Base team by setting `BASE_RESTORE_FROM_SNAPSHOT="true"` in `.env` file, you might still need to watch your node ifinish synchronizing.
+Although you can use snapshots provided by the Base team by setting `BASE_RESTORE_FROM_SNAPSHOT="true"` in `.env` file, you might still have wait for your node to finish synchronizing.
 You can watch the progress with CloudWatch dashboard (see [Monitoring](#monitoring)) or check the progress manually.
 For manual access, use SSM to connect into EC2 first and watch the log like this:

 ```bash
 export INSTANCE_ID=$(cat single-node-deploy.json | jq -r '..|.node-instance-id? | select(. != null)')